Existential crisis: Emotional

 On the emotional level, existential crises are associated with unpleasant experiences, such as fear, anxiety, panic, and despair.
 They can be categorized as a form of emotional pain whereby people lose trust and hope.
 This pain often manifests in the form of despair and helplessness.
 The despair may be caused by being unable to find meaning in life, which is associated both with a lack of motivation and the absence of inner joy.
 The impression of helplessness arises from being unable to find a practical response to deal with the crisis and the associated despair.
 This helplessness concerns specifically a form of emotional vulnerability: the individual is not just subject to a wide range of negative emotions, but these emotions often seem to be outside the person's control.
 This feeling of vulnerability and lack of control can itself produce further negative impressions and may lead to a form of panic or a state of deep mourning.

 But on the other hand, there is also often an impression in the affected that they are in some sense responsible for their predicament.
 This is the case, for example, if the loss of meaning is associated with bad choices in the past for which the individual feels guilty.
 But it can also take the form of a more abstract type of bad conscience as existential guilt.
 In this case, the agent carries a vague sense of guilt that is free-floating in the sense that it is not tied to any specific wrongdoing by the agent.
-Especially in existential crises in the later parts of one's life, this guilt is often be accompanied by a fear of death.
+Especially in existential crises in the later parts of one's life, this guilt is often accompanied by a fear of death.
 But just as in the case of guilt, this fear may also take a more abstract form as an unspecific anxiety associated with a sense of deficiency and meaninglessness.

 As crises of identity, existential crises often lead to a disturbed sense of personal integrity.
 This can be provoked by the apparent meaninglessness of one's life together with a general lack of motivation.
 Central to the sense of personal integrity are close relationships with oneself, others, and the world.
 The absence of meaning usually has a negative impact on these relationships.
 As a lack of a clear purpose, it threatens one's personal integrity and can lead to insecurity, alienation, and self-abandonment.
 The negative impact on one's relationships with others is often experienced as a form of loneliness.

 Depending on the person and the crisis they are suffering, some of these emotional aspects may be more or less pronounced.
 While they are all experienced as unpleasant, they often carry within them various positive potentials as well that can push the person in the direction of positive personal development.
 Through the experience of loneliness, for example, the person may achieve a better understanding of the substance and importance of relationships.